soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

 ### Classes

 The basic concept of classes is the same in Scala as in C#.
-A class bundles up a bunch of state (member fields) and hides it behind an interface (member methods).
+A class can contain state (member fields) and hides it behind an interface (member methods).
 The syntax for declaring classes is just like C#: